 As the summer temperatures climb into the 80s, 90s or higher, not much is more refreshing than a cool, creamy, fruity drink.
 But shelling out $4 or $5 a pop for a small smoothie can put a damper on your relaxed mood.
 The good news is you can achieve that same level of summer nirvana without the $35-a-week price tag by blending your own easy DIY smoothies.

 Smoothies are simple to make, and summer, with its array of fresh, seasonal fruits, is the ideal time to save some cash while doing so.
-All you need is a basic blender, which you can get for under $30.
+All you need is a basic blender, which you can get for less than $40.
 With that in hand, the possibilities are endless.
 If you think you don’t have time to whip up smoothies day after day, consider the following: You can prep smoothies ahead of time and store them in your freezer all ready to blend.
 In minutes, you can be sipping a cool smoothie.

 If you’re a complete beginner at making smoothies, don’t worry; they’re about as straightforward as it gets.
 But there are a few things you can do to achieve the best DIY smoothie possible.
 Here are our best smoothie-making tips:

 Order matters.
 It’s important to add your ingredients in the correct order.
 Generally, you want to add your liquids first, then soft fruits or veggies, greens, and put your ice on top.
 This can help ensure a smoothie free of chunks.